 10. Nikki Beach

-Expected to reopen in March, Nikki Beach St Barts is certainly a unique dining proposition.
-Located along the picturesque beach of Saint-Jean, the exclusive resort boasts a chic restaurant which has become the preserve of A-listers and discerning travellers.
+Nikki Beach St. Barts is certainly a unique dining proposition.
+Located along the picturesque beach of Saint-Jean, the exclusive resort boasts a chic restaurant that has become the preserve of A-listers and discerning travelers.

 With an irresistibly cosmopolitan menu, visitors can enjoy a range of signature dishes from around the world, soaking up some seriously sophisticated surroundings as they do so.